 On the one hand, note that our results, due to the restriction to swaps, do not apply to scenarios in which preferences are elicited over arbitrary outcome pairs, as is likely the case in many real-world applications.

 On the other hand, for various reasons, the restriction to swaps is still of both theoretical and practical interest and therefore justified.
 First, CP-net semantics are completely determined by the preference relation over swaps, so that no information on the preference order is lost by restricting to swaps.
 In particular, the set of all swaps is the most compact instance space for representing the class of all CP-nets or the class of all acyclic CP-nets.
 Second, many studies in the literature address learning CP-nets from information on swaps, see~\cite{Koriche2010685,DBLP:conf/ijcai/DimopoulosMA09,labernia2016query,LaberniaYMA18,LaberniaZMYA17}, so that our results can be compared to existing ones on the swap instance space.
 Third, in the learning models that we consider (teaching and learning from membership queries) learning becomes harder when restricting the instance space.
 For example, a learning algorithm may potentially succeed faster when it is allowed to enquire about preferences over any pair of outcomes rather than just swaps.
 Since our study restricts the information presented to the learner to preferences over swaps, our complexity results thus serve as upper bounds on the complexity of learning in more relaxed settings.
 Fourth, for the design of learning methods, it is often desirable that the learner can check whether its hypothesis (in our case a CP-net) is consistent with the labeled examples obtained.
-It is known that the time complexity of checking whether a CP-net is consistent with an example is linear in the case of swap examples but NP-hard for non-swap examples \cite{1-DBLP:journals/jair/BoutilierBDHP04}.
-Fifth, there are indeed potential application scenarios in which the information presented to a learner may be in the form of preferences over swaps.
+This can be done in linear time for swap examples but is NP-hard for non-swap examples \cite{1-DBLP:journals/jair/BoutilierBDHP04}.
+Fifth, there are potential application scenarios in which the information presented to a learner may be in the form of preferences over swaps.
 This is due to the intuition that in many cases preferences over swaps would be much easier to elicit than preferences over two arbitrary outcomes.
 For example, a user may be overwhelmed with the question whether to prefer one laptop over another if each of them has a nice feature that the other does not have.
-It is likely much easier for the user to express a preference over two laptops that are identical except in a single feature like their color.
+It is likely easier for the user to express a preference over two laptops that are identical except in a single feature.